gcharang/react-komodefi-wasm/README.md

 #### **Step 2: Integrating the Wasm Binary**

-Once the `kdf` binary has been compiled into a zip archive, follow these steps to update the React Komodefi project:
+Once the `kdf` binary is compiled (either as a folder or a zip archive), follow these steps to update the React Komodefi project:

-1. **Run the `update_wasm_path.sh` script**, passing the zip archive path as the first argument, and the version as the second argument:
+1. **Run the `update_wasm_path.sh` script**, passing the zip archive path or the directory path as the first argument, and the version as the second argument:

+   - **Using a zip archive**:

     ```bash
     cd ~/RustroverProjects/react-komodefi-wasm
     ./update_wasm_path.sh /Users/username/RustroverProjects/komodo-defi-framework/target/target-wasm-release.zip 1ver
     ```

+   - **Using a directory**:

+    ```bash
+    cd ~/RustroverProjects/react-komodefi-wasm
+    ./update_wasm_path.sh /Users/username/RustroverProjects/komodo-defi-framework/target/target-wasm-release 1ver
+    ```

 2. The script will:
-    - Extract the Wasm files from the provided zip.
+   - For zip files: Extract the Wasm files from the provided zip.
+   - For directories: Copy the contents directly.
    - Update the relevant files in the `public` and `src/js` directories.
    - Modify the `.env` file to reflect the version you provided.